chromaui/chromatic-docs/azure-pipelines.md

 ### Overriding Chromatic's branch detection

-If your Azure pipeline includes a set of rules for branches (e.g., renames the branch) it can lead to unforeseen build errors.
+If your Azure pipeline includes a set of rules for branches (e.g., renames the branch, creates ephemeral, or temporary branches) it can lead to unforeseen build errors.

 In this case, you can adjust your workflow and include the `--branch-name` flag.
 This flag overrides Chromatic's default branch detection in favor of the specified branch: